mikenguyen13/data_analysis/_book/19-quasi-experimental.md

 <br>

-Example by @butcher2014
+#### Example by @butcher2014

 Theory:

--   Highest achieving students are sually in hard science.
+-   Highest achieving students are usually in hard science.
 Why?

-    -   Hard to give students students the benefit of dout for hard science
+    -   Hard to give students students the benefit of doubt for hard science

     -   How unpleasant and how easy to get a job.
-Degress with lower market value typically want to make you feel more pleasant
+Degrees with lower market value typically want to make you feel more pleasant

+Under OLS

 $$
 E_{ij} = \beta_0 + X_i \beta_1 + G_j \beta_2 + \epsilon_{ij}